tronprotocol/pm/TRON Core Devs Meetings/Meeting 47.md

 * Murphy

     Thank you all for the in-depth discussion.
-This is obviously a highly technical issue, so I suggest the relevant developers take this discuss offline.
-The issue is currently closed, but if a new conclusion is reached offline, it can be reopened, and we can sync on the progress at our next meeting.
+This is obviously a highly technical issue, so I suggest the developers involved do a more thorough analysis, and we will continue this discussion in a future meeting.
+This issue is currently closed, but it can be reopened if the analysis leads to new findings.
 This concludes today's meeting.
 Thank you all for participating.

 ***